SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-erp.md

 Above each list is a link to the selection containing the new/updated actors.

 > [!TIP]
-> If you have imported new actors, but want to delete them from SuperOffice, you can do this by using the selection.
+> If you want to delete imported actors from SuperOffice, use the selection.

 <!-- Referenced links -->
 [2]: ../sale/quote/quote-sync/sync/index.md